 The Dean of Student Services administers disciplinary procedures governing students.
-The dean may refer disciplinary problems to a student faculty and staff committee appointed by the Chancellor of the college.
+The Dean may refer disciplinary problems to a student, faculty and staff committee appointed by the Chancellor of the college.

-Baton Rouge Community College expects all students to adhere and abide by the student disciplinary procedure.
-In case of student misconduct, the following procedure applies:
+Baton Rouge Community College expects all students to adhere and abide by the student disciplinary procedures.
+In case of student misconduct, the following procedures apply: